Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Pairwise ranking prompting

 \subsection{Remarks}

-We focus on open-sourced LLMs that are easily accessible to academic researchers, and do not require inquiry of commercial LLM APIs, alleviating some monetary constraints.
-Also, the LLMs do not need to be finetuned in the zero-shot setting.
-However, we do acknowledge the cost to prompting LLMs in general.

-Here we briefly summarize the properties of pointwise, pairwise, and listwise ranking promptings in Table~\ref{tbl:comparison}, showing pairwise ranking prompting has several favorable properties.
+In this work, we focus on open-sourced LLMs that are easily accessible to academic researchers, and do not require inquiry of commercial LLM APIs, alleviating some monetary constraints.
+Also, the LLMs do not need to be finetuned in the prompting-based setting.
+We briefly summarize the properties of pointwise, pairwise, and listwise ranking promptings in Table~\ref{tbl:comparison}, showing pairwise ranking prompting has several favorable properties.